axch/dysvunctional-language/fol/README.md

   actually is.
 Print the type of the entry point if so, and signal an error if not.

+- `dumping-intermediate`

+  Pretty-print each intermediate state to standard output.
+Be prepared for a lot of output from this.

 All the subsequent procedures in this section accept adverb arguments, except the ones that do trivial jobs, such as checking whether a particular property holds of the program or not (namely,